Kim Sutton - Certified Instructor, Australia

 Staylistening on a Camping Holiday Helps our Son with his Fear of Transitioning to Kindy and Empowers him to take a Developmental Leap

-This summer holidays, between Caspar finishing up one day a week at childcare, and starting kindy 3 days a week, we went camping as a family together for 4 days.
+This summer holidays, between my son finishing up one day a week at childcare, and starting kindy 3 days a week, we went camping as a family together for 4 days.

-There had been a fair bit of off-track behavior from Caspar, mostly directed towards Stevie - hurting her and being too rough.
+There had been a fair bit of off-track behavior from him, mostly directed towards his younger sister - hurting her and being too rough.
 I pretty much couldn’t leave them together unwatched for even a moment.
-Also, Caspar was crying lots when he had small physical hurts from falling off his bike and he was picky – the usual “Help – I’m feeling Disconnected/Need Reconnection” signals!
+Also, my sone was crying lots when he had small physical hurts from falling off his bike and he was picky – the usual “Help – I’m feeling Disconnected/Need Reconnection” signals!

-On the first day of our trip, we decided to do a small bush walk, mostly down hill on flat trails – easy for Caspar to walk the whole way, but Stevie, being younger and smaller, would need to be carried.
+On the first day of our trip, we decided to do a small bush walk, mostly down hill on flat trails – easy for my sobn to walk the whole way, but my daughter, being younger and smaller, would need to be carried.

-As we started out on the dirt road leading to the trailhead, Caspar was protesting about not wanting to go and, as soon as Mark started getting Stevie comfortable in the baby carrier, he started tantruming big time.
+As we started out on the dirt road leading to the trailhead, my son was protesting about not wanting to go and, as soon as my husband started getting our daughter comfortable in the baby carrier, he started tantruming big time.
 He was ‘too tired’ (it was morning); he wanted to be carried too!
 Also, he didn’t want to do a bush walk, he wanted to go back home, etc. He got very stuck in wanting to be carried, demanding to be picked up and slumping on the side of the path in protest, and crying and kicking his legs.
-We were pretty much out of sight or ear shot from anyone else, so I calmly chose to sit down with him, and encouraged Mark and Stevie to do the same.
+We were pretty much out of sight or ear shot from anyone else, so I calmly chose to sit down with him, and encouraged my husband and daughter to do the same.
 Then, I set the limit about the bush walk.
-I gently, but clearly, told him that we would not be going back home, that we would not carry him, and that he was capable of walking, that Stevie was being carried because she was younger and that he was capable of walking because he was bigger.
+I gently, but clearly, told him that we would not be going back home, that we would not carry him, and that he was capable of walking, that his sister was being carried because she was younger and that he was capable of walking because he was bigger.

 He cried big and hard and continued to demand to be carried or to go home.
 A couple of times, a car drove past with faces turned to inspect the family sitting on the side of the dirt road with a tantruming preschooler in the middle of the group.